amitdipsite/devsupport/README.md

-make changes .... locally at amit's pc	devsupport
+make changes .... locally at amit's pc

+this is second round of improvement

+devsupport
 ==========